 The UP is an alternative to existing EPs, and EPs will remain available from the EPO.
 For example, EPs for non-UP states can be used in combination with a UP to achieve coverage outside the UP system.
-Although the UK will not be covered by a UP, validation of EPs in the UK is relatively simple and cheap.
 The UP may significantly reduce costs for patentees (via a reduced translation burden and a single renewal fee) and will, via the UPC, provide central enforcement across the participating Member States.
 However, a UP is also vulnerable to central revocation across the participating Member States.

-The future environment
+The new environment